Jameson Investigator Award

 Presentations will run for approximately 12 minutes with three additional minutes for questions.

-The 2019 presentation evening will take place on Wednesday 13 November 2019 at the RACP QLD office.
+The 2021 presentation evening will take place via Zoom on Wednesday 3 November 2021.

 A judging panel, comprised of Queensland Regional Committee Members, will review all submissions and select abstracts that meet criteria and high standard expected for an oral presentation.